How to Fix HP Printer Error 0x6100004a?

 5. Once your printer becomes silent and enters idle mode, try to print something and see if the issue is now resolved.

-As it turns out, you might end up seeing the 0x610004a error code on your printer due to a blockage in the cartridge contacts or vents.
-If this scenario is applicable, you should be able to get the issue resolved by cleaning the ink cartridge contacts and vents and then reinstalling them one at the time to determine if a specific cartridge is causing the error message.
+You might end up seeing the 0x610004a error code on your printer due to a blockage in the cartridge contacts or vents.
+If this scenario is applicable, you should be able to get the issue resolved by cleaning the ink cartridge contacts and vents and then reinstalling them one at a time to determine if a specific cartridge is causing the error message.

-Important: This method is a little more advance and might end up damaging some additional printer components if not performed properly.
-If your printer is under warranty, take it to a specialized technician since the steps below might end up voiding your warranty.
+Important: This method is a little more advanced and might damage some additional printer components if not performed properly.
+If your printer is under warranty, take it to a specialised technician since the steps below might void your warranty.

 • A pin (used to clean any clogged vents)